deep1910/deep1910/README.md

 ### About Me 🚀

 🎓 I’m an Open-Source enthusiast & a junior pursuing my Bachelors in Computer Science & Engineering. </br>
-👨‍💻 I am passionate about Web Dev, and programming languages & I enjoy learning new thing's by forking. </br>
+👨‍💻 I am passionate about Web Dev, and Frontend & I enjoy learning new thing's by forking. </br>